python-trio/flake8-async/docs/glossary.rst

 Schedule Point
 --------------
-A schedule point is half of a full `checkpoint`, which allows the async backend to switch the running task, but doesn't check for cancellation (the other half is a `cancel_point`).
+A schedule point is half of a full :ref:`checkpoint`, which allows the async backend to switch the running task, but doesn't check for cancellation (the other half is a :ref:`cancel_point`).
 While you are unlikely to need one, they are available as :func:`trio.lowlevel.cancel_shielded_checkpoint`/:func:`anyio.lowlevel.cancel_shielded_checkpoint`, and equivalent to

 .. code-block:: python